tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 connection from the same peer.
 In this case, the transitions fails.

-It may also occur that the node is already connected to `MaxConnected` peers.
+It may also occur that the node is already connected to `MaxConnected` peers, which means that all connection slots are full.
-In this case, the peer manager tries to find a peer to evict to give its place to the newly established connection.
+In this case, the peer manager tries to find a connection slot that can be [upgraded](#slots-upgrading) to give room for the accepted connection.
-If no suitable peer is found for eviction, or the hard limit of connected peers (`MaxConnected + MaxConnectedUpgrade`) is reached, the transitions fails.
+If no suitable connection slot is found, or the hard limit `MaxConnected + MaxConnectedUpgrade` of connected peers is reached, the transitions fails.

 If the transition succeeds, the peer is set to the [`Connected`](#connected-peer) state as an `incoming` peer.